drkrillo/docs/creator/get-started/scene-editor-essentials.md

 ![](../images/editor/out-of-bounds.png)

 {% hint style="info" %}
 **💡 Tip**: If the models you want to display don't fit, you may want to increase the size of your scene.
-See \[scene size]\(\{{< ref "/content/creator/scene-editor/get-started/scene-editor-essentials.md#scene-sizes" >\}}) to enlarge your scene.
+See [scene size](../scene-editor/get-started/scene-editor-essentials.md#scene-sizes) to enlarge your scene.
 {% endhint %}

 Even if the whole geometry of the 3D model fits in your scene, a model might be marked in red if the model's Bounding Box extends beyond the area.
 If this is the case, you can ignore the warnings, as the entire model will be displayed correctly.
-Learn more about \[Bounding Boxes]\(\{{< ref "/content/creator/3d-modeling/meshes.md#bounding-boxes" >\}}).
+Learn more about [Bounding Boxes](../3d-modeling/meshes.md#bounding-boxes).

 ### Scene settings